-These healthy carrot muffins are made with oat flour, applesauce, honey, coconut oil and a tasty mix of spices that will remind you of carrot cake!
+These oat flour carrot muffins are made with oat flour, applesauce, honey, coconut oil and a tasty mix of spices that will remind you of carrot cake!

 Oh yum, more muffins!
 These ones are so dang good too.
 Nice and spice filled with a crunch from nutty pecans.
-They’re about as healthy as a bowl of oatmeal too.
+They’re like a bowl of oatmeal but sooo much better.
 Yup, for reals.
 I don’t know about you, but I’d take a muffin over oatmeal any day.

-These healthy carrot muffins have a lot going for them.
+These carrot muffins have a lot going for them.
 Between being naturally gluten free (if you use gluten free oats) and full of good for you stuff, there’s no denying that these should be part of your regular breakfast regimen.
 And if you’re vegan, this recipe can work out just fine for you with two easy substitutions.
+Use a flax egg or egg replacement and swap the honey with agave syrup.

-For the rest of us without dietary restrictions, you’ll be happy to hear that the ingredients will rock your socks in the health department.
+For the rest of us without dietary restrictions, you’ll be happy to hear that the ingredients will rock your socks.
 I’m not going to lie, they do taste hearty, not like your standard white flour muffin that are essentially a cupcake without frosting.
 BUT, don’t click away!
 They’re still absolutely delicious!

-Eating healthy doesn’t have to (and shouldn’t!) taste bad.
+Eating well doesn’t have to (and shouldn’t!) taste bad.
 Sub out the bad with the good without sacrificing flavor.
-In this day and age, we have so many healthy options, there’s really no reason not to.
+In this day and age, we have so many good options, there’s really not a solid reason not to.

-Speaking of good for you ingredients, these healthy carrot muffins are absolutely loaded with them.
-Carrot being the obvious (duh), but beyond that, we’ve got oats, which are known as the heart health superstar.
-Your body needs carbs to function properly.
-Make ’em count.
+Speaking of good for you ingredients, these oat flour carrot muffins are absolutely loaded with them.
+Carrot being the obvious (duh), but beyond that, we’ve got oats and other good stuff.

-Applesauce helps add moisture to these healthy carrot muffins in one of the best ways possible.
+Applesauce helps add moisture in one of the best ways possible.
 Last year I had a stockpile of homemade applesauce that I canned myself during a serious Martha Stewart inspired canning phase.
 I’m missing the boat on that this year though and just used store bought applesauce.
 I love buying those little 4 oz. containers because its just the right amount for a recipe like this.

 All that being said, you can sub with yogurt if you don’t have applesauce on hand.
 No problem.
 In fact, the texture is really great with yogurt so if you’re not dairy free, feel free to give that a go.

 And there’s no added sugar in these tasty little creations.
 It’s honey all the waaaay baby.
 As with anything, moderation is key.
 I mean, it’s still sugar folks.
-Honey is lower on the glycemic index than sugar is though and contains all kinds of minerals and B vitamins.
-If you’re eating sugar, might as well get something out of it, eh?
+There is less sugar but they still have an irresistible sweetness to them that you want in a muffin.

 So ingredients aside, back to the muffins themselves.
 Have you tried making oat flour yet?
 If not, do it!!!
 Its so incredibly easy.
 I don’t even have a fancy blender (although I lust over them), and just make oat flour in my crappy old $40 Ninja.
 Hey, it works just fine.